 - Bring a snack to eat after your test.

-Your test will be done in the Pediatric Day Hospital (PDH).
-The PDH is located in MSK’s main hospital, at 1275 York Avenue.
-To get to the PDH, take the B elevators to the 9th floor.
+Your test will be done in the Pediatric Ambulatory Care Center (PACC).
+The PACC is in MSK’s main hospital, at 1275 York Avenue.
+To get to the PACC, take the B elevators to the 9th floor.

 Once it has started, your GH stimulation testing will take about 4 hours.
-Parents are asked to stay with their child during the test.
+We ask parents to stay with their child during the test.

 To begin, your nurse will insert an IV (intravenous) line into a vein, usually in your arm or hand.
 The IV will be used to draw blood samples and give medication.
 It will be left in place so you won’t need any other needle pricks during the testing.